 Virginia Beach Sportsplex

 Close enough to share the USCAA National Fall Championship with the Princess Anne Athletic Complex and Virginia Beach Field House, the Virginia Beach Sportsplex supports four major sports facilities.
-This magnificent $6.8 million complex seats between 6,000-17,000 people and provides amenities such as artificial turf fields, lighting, three-level seating, luxury suites and press boxes.
-The Sportsplex 5K Course houses all track and field events, while the remaining athletic fields and training center are dedicated to youth sports.
-Visitors will find bathrooms and concessions on-site.
+This $6.8 million complex seats between 6,000-17,000 people and features artificial turf fields, lighting, three-level seating, suites and press boxes.
+There is a large multi-purpose grass field and training center with two field hockey fields dedicated to youth and adult sports.

 Sports: Field hockey, football, lacrosse, rugby, soccer